NIPN core team

 A wide range of expertise is needed to implement a NIPN: policy development and analysis; socio-economic analysis; public health nutrition; data management; statistical analysis; convening, negotiation and facilitation; knowledge management and learning; and administrative and financial management.

-As much as possible, existing staff of the NIPN host organizations must have time freed up to take on NIPN tasks as part of their job description, enabled by project allowances.
+As much as possible, existing staff of the NIPN host organisations must have time freed up to take on NIPN tasks as part of their job description, enabled by project allowances.
 In addition, a number of project-based positions may need to be created in order to ensure efficient implementation.
 This may especially be true for the coordination and management role.
-Strong leadership and coordination is required to ensure the various host organizations implement the NIPN approach in an efficient and timely manner, with appropriate sequencing of activities and a clear division of roles and responsibilities between the various host institutions and individuals involved.
+Strong leadership and coordination is required to ensure the various host organisations implement the NIPN approach in an efficient and timely manner, with appropriate sequencing of activities and a clear division of roles and responsibilities between the various host institutions and individuals involved.

 In general, NIPN implementation requires a full-time coordinator who is responsible for monitoring progress and who will hold the other NIPN actors accountable for the delivery of activities as per the work plan.
 She or he will also be responsible for continuous risk assessment and the development of a mitigation plan.
 Part-time support provided to the coordinator could include administrative assistance, financial management and communications.
-Examples of a NIPN team organogram is provided below.